3.1 Getting Your Work Performed Live (the DIY way) – Setting Up

 For clarity, and because it is good practice, you should draw up a written agreement.
 If you have assembled individual musicians for the project, you need to have an agreement with each of them.
 If you are working with a pre-existing ensemble you need to draw up only one agreement.
 The agreement can be in the form of an e-mail, outlining point-by-point everything you have agreed on.

 Book/Contract a Venue

 Your next challenge is to find a venue for your project.
-There are a range of ways of how to work with a venue.
+There is a range of ways of how to work with a venue.
 In an ideal situation, a venue is interested in your project and offers you a guaranteed fee.
 Depending on the size of the fee, box office income might then be kept by the venue or split with you as the producer.
 If the venue is interested in your project but not able to support it financially through a fee, you might be offered the venue for free, either splitting the box office income with the venue or being allowed to keep it.
 Lastly, in a more traditional rental agreement, the venue might charge you a hire fee and you will keep all box office income.

 As part of your negotiation with the venue, establish what else they might offer.
 Will your event be included in their marketing?
 Can people book tickets through the venue’s box office?
 Can you rehearse in the venue all day, before the concert?
 Might the venue be willing to let you rehearse in the venue on another day?
 Can the venue provide any tech, like amplification or a mixing desk, for free or at a charge?
-Regardless of type of collaboration, the venue will in all likelihood ask you to sign a contract about the arrangement.
-It is important that you make sure you read it through carefully to avoid any last minute surprises.
+Regardless of the type of collaboration, the venue will in all likelihood ask you to sign a contract about the arrangement.
+It is important that you make sure you read it through carefully to avoid any last-minute surprises.